Universal Joints (U-Joints)

 Available in both single and double configurations.
 A single U-Joint has two shafts with u-shaped and drilled ends, a center block, and two pins that secure the block.
 Vibrations, caused by velocity changes, limits this type to very low speeds.
 A double U-Joint has a center piece connected on each end with separate joints.

-A single U-Joint compensates for angular misalignment only.
-A double can handle angular and parallel misalignment.
-If changes in misalignment or shaft end movement occur during operation, a telescoping splined shaft provides the necessary adjustment in shaft length.
+A single U-Joint compensates for angular misalignment, and a double can handle angular and parallel misalignment.
+If changes in misalignment or shaft end movement occur, a telescoping splined shaft provides the necessary adjustment in shaft length.

 Two u-shaped hubs are joined by a cross-shaped piece.
 Needle bearings at each end of the cross-shaped piece fit into the hub arms.
 They are torsionally rigid and capable of up 15 degrees of angular misalignment.